chdalski/ckad/exercises/d_volumes/README.md

 - Create pod named `init-cache` that uses an `emptyDir` volume.
 - Mount the `emptyDir` volume with a init container at `/cache`.
 - Create a file named `index.html` with content `hello cache` inside the directory.
-- Create a container named `app` with the `nginx` image and mount the directory at `/usr/share/nginx/html`.
+- Create a container named `app` with the `nginx:1.29.0` image and mount the directory at `/usr/share/nginx/html`.
 - Also mount the config map `app-config` to path `/etc/nginx/conf.d`.
 - Exec `curl localhost` interactively in the nginx container at least once.

 <details><summary>help</summary>

+Create and apply the resources:

 ```yaml
 apiVersion: v1